E-commerce in China: Regulatory framework

 The E-Commerce Law, along with the Consumer Protection Law, require e-commerce platforms to take proper action if they are aware or should be aware of fraudulent online behavior by merchants, including the sales of fraudulent goods.
 If merchants are found to have sold counterfeit goods, the Consumer Protection Law imposes a penalty of three times their value to compensate consumers.
 If platforms have prior knowledge of counterfeit goods being sold, then the E-Commerce Law makes them jointly liable with merchants engaged in sale of such goods.
 These risks also prompted platforms to take a stricter view towards shanzhai products.

 In the event of contract disputes over e-commerce, the question of jurisdiction can be uncertain.
 The Civil Procedure Law states that contract disputes shall be "under the jurisdiction of the people's court of the place where the defendant has his domicile or where the contract is performed".
 Chinese courts have taken different views about whether "the contract is performed" where the e-commerce buyer or the e-commerce seller are located.
 Courts also rely on platform user agreements, which sometimes state that the court of the defendant's domicile have jurisdiction.

 In 2019, the city of Hangzhou established a pilot program artificial intelligence-based Internet Court to adjudicate disputes related to e-commerce and internet-related intellectual property claims.

 China prohibits the practice of review brushing, which is regarded under e-commerce laws and regulations as a form of false advertising.

+Chinese policymakers frame data as a "key" factor of production, comparable to land, labor, capital, and technology, thereby requiring an increased level of state control.